alexandre-touret/alexandre-touret.github.io/_drafts/2022-wrap-up.md

 ---

-_You could find the English version below_
+_You can read the English version below_

 ![spring](/assets/images/2022/12/review.webp){: .align-center}